grncdr/node-any-db/README.md

 ### For Applications

-   npm install --save any-db-{postgres,mysql,sqlite3,mssql}
+   npm install --save any-db-{postgres,mysql,sqlite3,mssql} any-db

-All of the adapter libraries have `any-db` as a *peerDependency*, which means that `require('any-db')` will work even though you don't install it directly or add it to your package.json.
+All of the adapter libraries have `any-db` as a *peerDependency*, which means that you will have to install `any-db` as well.

 ### For Libraries

 Add `any-db` to `peerDependencies` in package.json.
 This allows users of your library to satisfy the any-db dependency by installing the adapter of their choice.
+If you need to run tests, list it as a `devDependency` too.

 ## API